 This game is a wet version of Duck, Duck, Goose.
 Have kids sit in a circle on the ground and choose one child to be the “Gardener.”
 The Gardener taps kids on the head as he or she says, “Seed!”
 When the Gardener says, “Grow!” and sprinkles a child’s head with the watering can, the Gardener puts down the can and runs from the selected child.
 If the Gardener is caught, he or she starts over.
 If the Gardener makes it to the empty spot, the child who was sprinkled gets to be the Gardener.

-- What does a seed need to grow into a plant?
+- Name something a seed needs to grow into a plant.

 - What happens to a seed if it doesn’t have water?

 - What does God give us to help us grow closer to him?

 Bible Connect: God Cares for Us (Psalm 23:5)

 Materials: One cup for each child, an oscillating sprinkler, and a garden hose with access to water.

 Kids will discover a visual example of God’s desire to bless them.